JimMcL/measuring-mimicry/README.md

 `accuracy` column.

-The methods are described in the paper "Mick's Mimicry Methods", Kelly et al. 2020.
+The methods are described in the paper "Mick's Mimicry Methods", Kelly et al. 2020 _(TODO)_.
 If you make use of any of this functionality in your research, please cite the paper.
 This directory also contains the data used to assess the methods in the above paper.